jtwag-041/zscore/README.md

 # zscore
 z-score calculator

-Calculates Altman's z-score of publicly-traded companies (listed on the tsx, nyse, or nasdaq) using yahoo finance's financial data.
+Calculates Altman's z-score of publicly-traded companies (listed on the tsx, nyse, or nasdaq) using yahoo finance.

+All inputs are based on financial data of lastest quarter.
 Takes ~20 seconds to compute.

 Demo: